swift-server/sswg/proposals/0007-statsd-client.md

 ### protocol

-the client implements the `stated` protocol as following:
+the client implements the `statsd` protocol as following:

 |||
 | --- | --- |